aisingapore/kapitan-hull/{{cookiecutter.repo_name}}/aisg-context/guide-site/docs/docker/07-job-orchestration.md

 === "Linux"

+    !!! info
+        Add `--gpus=all` for Nvidia GPUs in front of the image name.
+        Add `--device=nvidia.com/gpu=all` for Nvidia GPUs using Podman instead of Docker.
+        Add `--device=/dev/kfd --device=/dev/dri --group-add` video for
+        AMD GPUs in front of the image name.

     ```bash
-    # Add --gpus=all for Nvidia GPUs in front of the image name
-    # Add --device=/dev/kfd --device=/dev/dri --group-add video for AMD GPUs in front of the image name
     docker run --rm \
         -v ./data:/home/aisg/{{cookiecutter.repo_name}}/data \
         -w /home/aisg/{{cookiecutter.repo_name}} \